Howdah: Elephant and castle symbol

-Today the symbol is most known in the United Kingdom from the Elephant and Castle intersection in south London, which derives its name from a pub, using the old site of a cutler's, who had used the symbol of the Worshipful Company of Cutlers.
-The Cutlers, in turn, used the symbol due to the use of ivory in sword and cutlery handles.
+Today the symbol is most known in the United Kingdom from the Elephant and Castle intersection in south London.
+This derives its name from a pub established by 1765, in a building previously known as The White Horse and used by a smith or farrier.
+It has been claimed the premises had been associated with the Cutlers' Company.
+However the company has advised a contributor it has never had an association with the area.
+Meanwhile the use of the symbol by the Cutlers due to the presence of ivory in sword and cutlery handles is just one of diverse world-wide uses of the term over a long period.
+These include the titles of several other public houses in London.
+Stephen Humphrey, a historian of the Elephant and Castle, addresses the various origin theories and demonstrates the naming of the pub that subsequently gave its name to the area was random.

 The elephant and castle symbol has been used since the 13th century in the coat of arms of the city of Coventry, and forms the heraldic crest of the Corbet family, feudal barons of Caus, of Caus Castle in Shropshire, powerful marcher lords.
 It was used in the 17th century by the Royal African Company, which led to its use on the guinea gold coin.

 The symbol of an elephant and castle has also been used in the Order of the Elephant, the highest order in Denmark, since 1693.